tala103/chatbot/README.md

   (`display_errors = 0`) so no HTML error text gets mixed into a JSON response — a common bug that breaks the frontend.

-## Publishing to GitHub (Task 3)

-1. A new Repository was created on GitHub.
-2. All project files were pushed (`index.html`, `style.css`, `app.js`,
-   `README.md`, and the `api/` folder including `handler.php` and `.htaccess`), excluding the real `config.php` via `.gitignore` to keep the API key private.
-3. All steps and problems above are documented in this file.

-## Additional Notes

-- The server hosting must support PHP's `cURL` extension (enabled by default on most hosts, including InfinityFree).
-- The site must be accessed over `https://` (not opened locally as a file) for the browser's `SpeechRecognition` feature to work.
-- Works best in Chrome or Edge, as noted in the UI.
-- For future connection errors, the best diagnostic tool is the browser's **Network tab** (F12 → Network) — it shows the real HTTP status and the server's actual response body, instead of the generic error shown in the UI.